sophiafreuden/RTRussian/README.md

 # RTRussian

-Be sure to find and replace the following things IN THIS ORDER from the txt file:
+Be sure to find and replace the following things IN THIS ORDER from the txt file in NotePad or equivalent:

 Russian months in genitive replaced with appropriate calendar numbers